 This duck-like bird has black-brown plumage, green legs and a red bill.
 The name comes from the Old English word ‘more’ or ‘moor’, meaning boggy or swampy.
 It grows to about 30 cm (1 ft) long.
 The walking and swimming actions are both slow and jerky, as if the birds are being cautious.

-While your water garden is getting established, a family of domestic ducks (here Muscovy ducks) can provide a huge
+While your water garden is getting established, a family of domestic ducks (here Muscovy ducks) can provide a huge amount of pleasure for you and your children. |

 Comments